Ravinder Singh Negi

 Ravinder Singh Negi or Ravi Negi is an Indian politician from Delhi.
-He is elected to Delhi Legislative Assembly from Patparganj Assembly Constituency in 2025 Assembly Elections.
-Negi is currently an mla from Patparganj.
+He was elected to the Delhi Legislative Assembly from Patparganj Assembly Constituency in the 2025 Assembly elections.

 Political career

-Ravinder Singh Negi (Ravi Negi) has started his Political Journey in 2020 serving as Mandal Adhyaksh Vinod Nagar Mandal of the BJP Delhi unit and contested 2020 Delhi Assembly election on BJP ticket and narrowly lost to AAP's Manish Sisodia by just 1.75 percent votes.
-He later contested 2022 Municipal Corporation of Delhi elections and contested and defeated the AAP candidate by a margin of 2,311 votes.
+Ravinder Singh Negi (Ravi Negi) began his political journey in 2020 serving as Mandal Adhyaksh Vinod Nagar Mandal of the BJP Delhi unit and contested 2020 Delhi Assembly election on the BJP ticket, narrowly losing to the AAP's Manish Sisodia by just 1.75 percent votes.
+He later contested 2022 Municipal Corporation of Delhi elections and defeated the AAP candidate by a margin of 2,311 votes.
+He gained media attention when he forced meat shops to close during Navratri in 2023.
+Later he fought in the Delhi Assembly 2025 Election and defeated Aam Aadmi Party candidate, Awadh Ojha by a massive margin of over 28072 votes.
+Prime Minister Narendra Modi was also seen touching his feet in an election rally of the party.

-Negi was at the centre of controversy when he appeared in videos on social media in which he asked a shopowner to change the name of his dairy to indicate that it is run by a Muslim.
-In many other videos that Negi shared on his social media handles, the BJP leader is seen telling Hindu street vendors to put up saffron flags on vending carts.
-Negi also visited butcher shops before festivals asking them to keep the shops closed to respect the religious sentiments of Hindus.